A.J. Pollock Player Props: Mariners vs. Phillies

 A.J.
 Pollock At The Plate

-- Pollock has two doubles, two home runs and three walks while hitting .128.
+- Pollock is hitting .116 with two doubles, two home runs and three walks.

-- In four of 13 games this season, Pollock has had at least one hit, including one game with multiple hits.
+- Pollock has had a base hit in four of 14 games this season, and multiple hits once.

-- He has gone deep in one of 13 games, and in 4.7% of his plate appearances.

-- In three games this year (23.1%), Pollock has picked up an RBI, including two games with multiple runs batted in.
+- Pollock has driven in a run in three games this season (21.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.